≥90% of participants will know how to manage pain appropriately.

 Massage is soothing and relaxing, both physically and mentally.
 Massage may decrease pain by relaxing muscle tension and increasing capillary circulation, thereby improving general circulation.
 A vibration is a form of electric massage.
 When vibration is applied lightly, it may have a soothing effect like a massage.
 Vibration applied with moderate pressure may relieve pain by causing numbness, paresthesia, or anesthesia of the area stimulated.

-Relaxation is a state of relative freedom from both anxiety and skeletal muscle tension, a quieting or calming of the mind and muscles.
+Relaxation is a state of relative freedom from anxiety and skeletal muscle tension, a quieting or calming of the mind and muscles.
 Although relaxation is a learned technique, it can be achieved quickly in a motivated patient.

 Distraction from pain is the focusing of attention on stimuli other than the pain sensation.
 The stimuli focused upon can be auditory, visual, or tactile-kinesthetic (hearing, seeing, touching, and moving).
 By focusing attention and concentration on stimuli other than pain, pain is placed on the periphery of awareness.
 Distraction does not make the pain go away, nor does the effectiveness of the use of distraction indicate the absence of pain.
-Music and humor are an extremely effective means of distraction.
+Music and humor are extremely effective means of distraction.

 Transcutaneous Electrical Nerve Stimulation (TENS) provides low voltage electricity to the body via electrodes placed on the skin.
 TENS may help with acute or chronic pain.
 The electrical stimulation of sensory nerves helps block pain signals going to the brain.

 Different surgical interventions or procedures can be used in the pain management plan.
 Procedures may include injections, spinal cord stimulation, deep brain stimulation, neural ablative techniques, and surgical interventions.
-These are potential options for those in whom other methods have not controlled the pain.
+These are potential options for those for whom other methods have not controlled the pain.

 Classes of medications include non-opioid analgesic agents, antidepressants, muscle relaxants, antiepileptic medications, topical agents, and opioids.
 Some get effective relief from one medication, but some get better pain relief from a combination of medications that work on different pathways.
 Unfortunately, research is sparse on combination medication in the management of pain.